Duet3D/wiki-content/User_manual/Connecting_hardware/Heaters_tuning.md

 Send M303 with an H parameter (and optionally P and S parameters) to start the auto tune process.
 A message will be generated when auto tuning is completed or abandoned.
 You can also run M303 with no parameters to see the current status of auto tuning.

 If auto tuning is successful, new model parameters are set (but not saved) and the PID parameters computed from them are used.
-You can see these parameters by running the M307 H# command, where # is the heater number M307 will also indicate that the model is in use, meaning that the PID parameters displayed by M307 are used, not the PID parameters displayed by M301.
+You can see these parameters by running the M307 H# command, where # is the heater number.
+M307 will also indicate that the model is in use, meaning that the PID parameters displayed by M307 are used, not the PID parameters displayed by M301.

 Tuning a hot end heater typically takes between five and ten minutes.
 Tuning a bed heater may take more than half an hour, depending on the thermal capacity of the bed.
 You can cancel tuning by sending M0.